oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ```

 Whether your configuration can run with a Truffle runtime optimization depends on the GraalVM JDK you use.
-For further details, please refer to the [runtime compilation section](#Runtime-Optimization-Support).
+For further details, refer to the [Runtime Compilation section](#Runtime-Optimization-Support).

 ## Compile and Run a Polyglot Application